mocha-parallel/mocha-parallel-tests/README.md

 ## Share Environment Variables

 The option `--share-envs` indicates that the different processes should share read and write access to the same set of environment variables.

+An example use case to this feature is to use `beforeEach` and `afterEach` to dynamically synchronize the workers (e.g. when working with outer services).

 ## Differences with mocha